antonfirsov/docs/2016/07-Net-Framework-4-6-2-RS1/Framework-4-6-2-Release-RS1.md

 Previously, the internal implementation of OperationContext.Current was to store the CurrentContext using a ThreadStatic variable, which used the thread's local storage to store the data associated with CurrentContext.
 If there was a change in the execution context of the method call (i.e. a thread change caused by awaiting another operation), any subsequent calls would be operating on a different thread without a reference to the original value.
 With the fix, the second call to OperationContext.Current will deliver the expected value even though threadId1 and threadId2 may be different.

-#Windows Presentation Foundation (WPF)
+#Windows Presentation Foundation
 ##Group Sorting
 An application that requests [CollectionView](https://msdn.microsoft.com/en-us/library/system.windows.data.collectionview.aspx) to group data can now explicitly declare how to sort the groups.
 This overcomes some unintuitive ordering that can arise when the application dynamically adds or removes groups, or when the application changes the value of item properties involved in grouping.
-It can also improve the performance of the group creation process, by moving comparisions of the grouping properties from the sort of the full collection to the sort of the groups.
+It can also improve the performance of the group creation process, by moving comparisons of the grouping properties from the sort of the full collection to the sort of the groups.

 The feature includes two new properties on the [GroupDescription](https://msdn.microsoft.com/en-us/library/system.componentmodel.groupdescription.aspx) class: `SortDescriptions` and `CustomSort`.
 These describe how to sort the collection of groups produced by the `GroupDescription`, analogous to the way the properties on `ListCollectionView` with the same names describe how to sort the data items.
 There are also two new static properties on the `PropertyGroupDescription` class for use in the most common cases: `CompareNameAscending` and `CompareNameDescending`.